adrianabelinski/art-portfolio/_portfolio/jumping-book.md

 ---

-The goal of this project was to combine type and image to create a hand made book on Mark Twain's short story: The Celebrated Jumping Frog of Calaveras County.
+The goal of this project was to successfully combine text and image to create a hand-made book on Mark Twain's short story: The Celebrated Jumping Frog of Calaveras County.

 ![Adriana Belinski]({{ "/assets/images/jumpingprocessv2.jpg" | relative_url }}){:class="full-width"}
 <br>